danjohnson3141/Jekyll-Test/GET-&#47;messages.md

 This route gets the inbox messages view for the logged in user.
+The 'inbox view' returns only the most recent conversation threads with each person the user was communicating with.

 =
 #### Authentication